dghuuloc/CS.Teach/Docker/README.md

 The company started as a platform as a service that was built on LInux containers. to help make and manage the containers, they built an in-house tool that they nicknamed `"Docker"`.

+## Docker Architecture
+Docker architecture consists of several components that work together to facilitate the creation, deployment, and management of containers.
+These key components include:
+1. Docker Engine
+2. Docker Images
+3. Docker Containers
+4. Docker Registries

+### Docker Engine
+The Docker engine is the most important component of Docker, also responsible for running the containers.
+A Docker engine consists of:
+* **Docker Daemon**: Manages objects like images, containers, networks, and volumes.
+* **Docker Client**: The Command line interface (CLI) that helps the user to interact with Docker and its components.
+Commands like `docker run`, `docker build`, `docker pull`, and `docker push` are sent from the Docker Client to the Docker Daemon.
+* **REST API**: Provides a way to communicate with Docker Daemon.

+### Docker Images
+Docker images are templates used to create containers.
+These images contain the application along with all the necessary dependencies and packages required for it to run.
+A Docker image packages everything the application needs into a single, portable unit, ensuring consistency across different environments.

+### Docker Containers
+Docker containers are instances of a Docker image.
+They contain the application and its dependencies, providing a constant environment for running the application across different systems.
+It’s also important to understand the cycle of a Docker container:
+* **Create**: A container is created from a Docker image.
+* **Start**: The container is started, running the specified command or application.
+* **Stop**: The container is stopped, pausing the application.
+* **Restart**: The container is restarted.
+* **Pause/Unpause**: The container’s processes are paused or resumed.
+* **Destroy**: The container is removed from the system.

+### Docker Registries
+Docker Registries are repositories for storing and distributing Docker images.
+They allow users to share images within an organization or publicly.
+The Docker registry is divided into two parts:
+* **Docker Hub**: Docker Hub is the default public registry provided by Docker.
+It hosts a vast collection of official and community-contributed images.
+* **Private repositories**: Users can also set up private repositories which can only be accessed by people who have permission to access the repository.
+Usually, organizations choose this repository to keep their data safe.

 ## How Does Docker Works?

 First, there's the _Docker CLI_, which is what you interact with in your terminal.
 The CLI sends commands to a _Docker daemon_.
 This can run locally or on a remote host.
 The daemon is responsible for managing containers and the images they're created from.